Commercial boiler flue systems

 Introduction to water heater flue and boiler flue systems

 Our commercial boilers and water heaters are suitable for many flue systems and we can provide flue components to suit these schemes.

 Here we look at the types of flue systems available and which types are suitable for Hamworthy boilers and water heaters.
-You can choose from the flue types below or a bespoke boiler flue system can be designed by our flue partner, Midtherm.

 What is a room sealed flue system?